cltl/python-for-text-analysis/Python-chapters/FAQ.md

 called *CPython*.

 Jupyter is a program that allows you to run Python code through a browser-based interface.
+Behind the scenes, it calls CPython to run your code, and then it returns the result.
-It works using a special file format called 'Jupyter notebooks' (previously known as 'iPython notebooks', which is why the file extension is still `.ipynb`).
+Jupyter works using a special file format called 'Jupyter notebooks' (previously known as 'iPython notebooks', which is why the file extension is still `.ipynb`).
 We really like this programming environment, because it is very powerful, and you can use it to write reports about your research.
 Because these notebooks are executable, you can give them to someone